how to become a machine learning engineer (2023 Guide)

 A variety of supervised and unsupervised learning models are implemented in R and Python, which are freely available and straightforward to set up on your own computer, and even simple models like linear or logistic regression can be used to perform interesting and important machine learning tasks.

-Even if you’re not the type of person who can instantly understand histograms, bar charts, line charts and pie charts, you need to appreciate the power of visualization.
+Even if you’re not the type of person who can instantly understand histograms, bar charts, line charts, and pie charts, you need to appreciate the power of visualization.
 Spend some time with Microsoft Excel to understand Pivot Tables and various visualization techniques available as charts.

-How to Start Learning Machine Learning?
+How to Learn Machine Learning

 When it comes to machine learning, a little knowledge goes a long way.
 A variety of supervised and unsupervised learning models are implemented in R and Python, which are freely available and straightforward to set up on your own computer, and even simple models like linear or logistic regression can be used to perform interesting and important machine learning tasks.